Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Alex Verdugo At The Plate

-- Among the qualified batters in MLB, his batting average ranks 34th, his on-base percentage ranks 48th, and he is 69th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 33rd in batting average, 49th in on-base percentage, and 68th in slugging.

-- In 36 games this year (30.3%), Verdugo has picked up an RBI, and in 12 of those games (10.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has picked up an RBI in 30.8% of his games this season, with two or more RBI in 10.8% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 48.7% of his games this season, with more than one run scored in 11.8%.
+- He has scored in 59 of 120 games this year, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.